valheimPlus/BuildExpansion/README.md

 	- Whether the mod is enabled or not
 - DisableScrollCategories : True
 	- Disables the mouse scroll in Hammer build menu so that scrollbar can be used with mouse wheel.
-- GridHeight : 10
-	- New height of grid
 - GridWidth : 10
 	- New width of grid
+- MaxGridHeight : 15
+	- Sets a maximum value for grid height, if over 30 can impact performance.

 ## Git